maxwellimpact/laravel-password-reset/README.md

 # Laravel Password Reset
-This package extends the default password reset for Laravel to enable custom Token repositories.
+Extends the default password reset for Laravel to enable custom Token repositories.
 It also adds an in memory Token Repository for testing.

 ## Setup